The Rapture & Resurrection

 Act 15:14 Simeon hath declared how God at the first did visit the Gentiles, to take out of them a people for his name

-According to Romans 11:25-27, this calling out of the Gentiles will continue until the full number of Gentiles that God has ordained for the Church has been reached:
+According to Romans 11:25-27, this calling out of the Gentiles will continue until the full number of Gentiles that God has ordained to be saved (through the tribulation) has been reached:

 Romans 11:25-27 For I would not, brethren, that ye should be ignorant of this mystery, lest ye should be wise in your own conceits; that blindness in part is happened to Israel, until the fulness of the Gentiles be come in.
 And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob: For this [is] my covenant unto them, when I shall take away their sins.